ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Evaluation

+\textbf{4) Direct Embedding Matching}.
+For additional ablation, we adopt a design from embedding-based retrieval systems \cite{huang2020embedding-ret}.
+This method computes a similarity score between the query and each document using an \textit{off-the-shelf} embedding model.
+This score serves directly as the proxy value for cascade filtering.
+(See results in Section \ref{s7.4}.)

 \textbf{Experimental Details.} Each workload operates on a collection of 10,000 documents.
-For methods requiring a proxy (i.e., \textsc{ScaleDoc} and PPs), we sample approximately 1,000 documents (10\%), used for training and calibration.
+For methods requiring proxy fine-tuning (i.e., \textsc{ScaleDoc} and PPs), we sample 1,000 documents (10\%) for training and calibration.
 The remaining 9,000 documents are then processed online.
 Baselines that do not require training (i.e., oracle-only and LLM-cascade) just process the entire collection online.
-Lightweight model inference was executed on the NVIDIA A10 GPU.
-The oracle (GPT-4o) was accessed via the Azure-OpenAI API, subject to a rate limit of 150k tokens per minute.
+For the offline representation phase, \textsc{ScaleDoc} uses \textsc{NvEmbed}~\cite{lee2024nv}, derived from Mistral-7B~\cite{jiang2023mistral7b}, to pre-compute the document embeddings.
+Our online lightweight proxy model is implemented as a 3-layer MLP.
+We run LLM inference on a single NVIDIA A10 GPU, while the oracle LLM (GPT-4o) is accessed via the Azure-OpenAI API, subject to a rate limit of 150k tokens per minute.